Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 which means `2` is the Kind ID for non-durable merely-virtual "scalarMapStore", instances of which will have vrefs like `o+v2/${collectionID}`.

 Each new store, regardless of type, is allocated the next available collectionID [counter](#counters).
-This is an incrementing integer that starts at 1, and is independent of the "Export ID" numberspace used by exported Remotables and Kind IDs.
-The same Collection ID numberspace is shared by all collection types.
+This is an incrementing integer that starts at 1, and is independent of the exportID counter used by exported Remotables and Kind IDs.
+The same collectionID numberspace is shared by all collection types.
 So unlike virtual objects (where the instanceID in `o+v${kindID}/${instanceID}` is scoped to `o+v${kindID}`), for collections the collectionID in `o+v${collectionType}/${collectionID}` is global to the entire vat.
 No two stores will have the same collectionID, even if they are of different types.

 The interpretation of a vref therefore varies based on whether the initial "type" portion before a slash (`o+v${exportID}` or `o+d${exportID}`) identifies a collection type or a virtual object kind: